Electroner/jklm.fun-Bot/README.md

 # jklm.fun-Bot
 Its a jklm.fun bot that types the correct word.
+Also has a used word list for making more attempts

 ## USAGE
 It works by moving the mouse to the position of the letters indicated on the page, doing Ctrl+C and then clicking again on the previous position to proceed to write the word.